AndreasGraeff/contentbox-gallerybuilder/README.md

 ##TODO
 - build gallerybuilder-widget to render the gallery
-- validators, check gallery page values
+- validators, check gallery page values, automatic calculation of images per page
 - enhance README and Docs
+- change formatHelper: use tag.cfc instead of htmlhelper.cfc
 - build function getUserDefaultEditor or inject baseContentHandler
 - automatically rename paths after change setting or slug
 - better view for image list, use ajax in gallery